Acadia Realty Trust (NYSE:AKR) Raised to Hold at Zacks Investment Research

-Zacks Investment Research upgraded shares of Acadia Realty Trust (NYSE:AKR) from a sell rating to a hold rating in a research report report published on Friday morning, Zacks.com reports.
+Zacks Investment Research upgraded shares of Acadia Realty Trust (NYSE:AKR) from a sell rating to a hold rating in a research report sent to investors on Thursday morning, Zacks.com reports.

 According to Zacks, “Acadia Realty Trust is a fully integrated, self-managed and self-administered equity REIT focused primarily on the ownership, acquisition, redevelopment and management of neighborhood and community shopping centers. “

-Acadia Realty Trust (NYSE:AKR) last released its quarterly earnings data on Wednesday, August 5th.
-The real estate investment trust reported $0.22 earnings per share (EPS) for the quarter, missing the consensus estimate of $0.31 by ($0.09).
-Acadia Realty Trust had a net margin of 14.84% and a return on equity of 1.99%.
-As a group, sell-side analysts forecast that Acadia Realty Trust will post 1.21 earnings per share for the current year.
+Acadia Realty Trust (NYSE:AKR) last posted its quarterly earnings data on Wednesday, August 5th.
+The real estate investment trust reported $0.22 earnings per share for the quarter, missing the Thomson Reuters’ consensus estimate of $0.31 by ($0.09).
+Acadia Realty Trust had a return on equity of 1.99% and a net margin of 14.84%.
+Sell-side analysts forecast that Acadia Realty Trust will post 1.21 earnings per share for the current fiscal year.

-Hedge funds have recently made changes to their positions in the stock.
-Advisor Group Holdings Inc. purchased a new stake in Acadia Realty Trust in the first quarter valued at about $25,000.
-PNC Financial Services Group Inc. raised its position in shares of Acadia Realty Trust by 113.3% in the 2nd quarter.
-PNC Financial Services Group Inc. now owns 5,760 shares of the real estate investment trust’s stock valued at $74,000 after purchasing an additional 3,059 shares during the last quarter.
-Eii Capital Management Inc. boosted its stake in Acadia Realty Trust by 19.4% in the 1st quarter.
-Eii Capital Management Inc. now owns 9,426 shares of the real estate investment trust’s stock worth $117,000 after purchasing an additional 1,532 shares in the last quarter.
-Mackay Shields LLC purchased a new stake in Acadia Realty Trust during the 2nd quarter worth approximately $133,000.
-Finally, Envestnet Asset Management Inc. increased its stake in Acadia Realty Trust by 28.5% during the 1st quarter.
-Envestnet Asset Management Inc. now owns 11,621 shares of the real estate investment trust’s stock valued at $144,000 after purchasing an additional 2,576 shares in the last quarter.
-Hedge funds and other institutional investors own 99.45% of the company’s stock.
+A number of hedge funds have recently made changes to their positions in the business.
+Two Sigma Advisers LP boosted its stake in Acadia Realty Trust by 46.3% in the second quarter.
+Two Sigma Advisers LP now owns 30,319 shares of the real estate investment trust’s stock valued at $394,000 after acquiring an additional 9,600 shares during the last quarter.
+Schonfeld Strategic Advisors LLC bought a new position in shares of Acadia Realty Trust during the second quarter worth $173,000.
+Handelsbanken Fonder AB bought a new position in shares of Acadia Realty Trust during the second quarter worth $203,000.
+AQR Capital Management LLC boosted its position in shares of Acadia Realty Trust by 177.3% during the second quarter.
+AQR Capital Management LLC now owns 39,753 shares of the real estate investment trust’s stock worth $516,000 after purchasing an additional 25,416 shares in the last quarter.
+Finally, Jane Street Group LLC bought a new position in shares of Acadia Realty Trust during the second quarter worth $915,000.
+99.45% of the stock is currently owned by hedge funds and other institutional investors.

 Acadia Realty Trust is an equity real estate investment trust focused on delivering long-term, profitable growth via its dual – Core and Fund – operating platforms and its disciplined, location-driven investment strategy.
 Acadia Realty Trust is accomplishing this goal by building a best-in-class core real estate portfolio with meaningful concentrations of assets in the nation's most dynamic urban and street-retail corridors; making profitable opportunistic and value-add investments through its series of discretionary, institutional funds; and maintaining a strong balance sheet.